metabrainz/picard-docs/config/options_cover_art_archive.rst

 **Use the first image type as the filename**

-   When checked, Picard will use the type of the first image retrieved as the filename when saving all images.
-If left unchecked, each file will be named according to its image type.
+   When checked, Picard will use the type of the image (e.g.: front, back, booklet, etc.) as the filename when saving.
+If the image has been assigned multiple types, then the first type will be used.
+For example, if the image is of types "Front" and
+   "Raw", then "front" will be used for the filename.
+If unchecked, Picard will use the file name specified in the "Use the following file name for images" setting in the :doc:`options_location` section of the :doc:`options_cover` settings.

    .. note::